vibbits/training-material/topics/qbase-plus/tutorials/multiple-experiments/tutorial.md

+---
+layout: tutorial_hands_on

+title: "05 Analyzing data from different qPCR experiments over time"
+questions:
+  - "How do you perform a qPCR analysis using the qbase+ software?"
+objectives:
+  - "Use the qbase+ software to analyze the qPCR experiment results."
+time_estimation: "5m"
+contributors:
+  - chdeb
+---
 You need to do inter-run calibration if you want to compare samples from different runs e.g.:

   - when it is not possible to get all samples for the same gene on the same plate